SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the ``Dockerfile`` has a "still building" message, you can either wait patiently,
-or watch it build by clicking associated link to see the streaming log messages
+or watch it build by clicking the associated link to see the streaming log messages
 on GitLab.
 This can be useful if you've made changes to the ``Dockerfile`` or added
 lines to ``requirements.txt``, ``environment.yml``, or ``install.R``, where something
 might have gone wrong.